Long Haired Akita: 10 Interesting Facts You Should Know

 long cost akita

-Because the long coat Akita does not fit the breed standards, most breeders would not intentionally produce in the hope of creating a long coat dog.
+Because the long haired Akita Inu does not fit the breed standards, most breeders would not intentionally produce in the hope of creating a long coat dog.

 What colors do Akita come in?